Top 11 Free Web Hosting Control Panels (cPanel Alternatives)

 Key Features of Froxlor

-• Database Management: Integration with MySQL and MariaDB, along with phpMyAdmin support.
+• Database management involving MySQL and MariaDB integration, plus phpMyAdmin support.

-• Lightweight: Minimal resource usage, ideal for low-spec servers.
+• Lightweight with minimal resource usage, great for low-spec servers

 Cons

-• Limited Community Support: Smaller community compared to larger panels like cPanel or Virtualmin.
+• Limited community support compared to larger panels like cPanel or Virtualmin

-• Basic UI: Interface may feel outdated compared to modern panels.
+• Basic UI which might feel outdated compared to more modern panels

 Supported Operating Systems